Villa | 4 bedrooms | sleeps 8

-|Size:||Sleeps up to 8, 4 bedrooms|
+|Size||Sleeps up to 8, 4 bedrooms|

 |Family friendly||Great for children of all ages|

 |Notes||Pets welcome, No smoking at this property|

 |Luxuries||Log fire, DVD player, Boat available, Sea view|

-|General:||TV, CD player|
+|General||TV, CD player|

-|Standard:||Kettle, Iron, Hair dryer|
+|Standard||Kettle, Iron, Hair dryer|

-|Utilities:||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||4 bedrooms, 2 bathrooms of which 1 family bathroom and 1 shower room|
+|Rooms||4 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 Shower rooms|

-|Furniture:||Single beds (2), Double beds (3), Cots (1), Dining seating for 8, Lounge seating for 6|
+|Furniture||Single beds (2), Double beds (3), Cots (1), Dining seats for 8, Lounge seats for 6|

 |Outdoors||Balcony or terrace, Private garden, BBQ|

 The raised ground floor level is accessed from rear external steps via entrance hall with separate WC.
 Open plan dining / living area has panoramic views over the garden and beach and sea beyond and is heated by log burning stove and electric wall heaters.
 Also on the raised ground floor is a separate well appointed kitchen; a bedroom with full sized bunk bed; a rear double bedroom with access via French doors to south facing verandah; shower room with wash basin.
 Please note the TV provides predominantly European language stations and NOT BBC or ITV